MicrosoftDocs/well-architected/well-architected/resiliency/monitor-checklist.md

 # Monitoring for reliability

-Monitoring and diagnostics are crucial for resiliency.
-If something fails, you need to know *that* it failed, *when* it failed—and *why*.
+Monitoring and diagnostics are crucial for reliability.
+If something fails, you need to know *that* it failed, *when* it failed, and *why*.

 ## Checklist